mattfreed/IDD-Fa19-Lab6/README.md

 *A lab report by Matt Freed*

-## In this Report

-To submit your lab, fork [this repository](https://github.com/FAR-Lab/IDD-Fa18-Lab6).
-You'll need to upload any code you change into your fork, as well as upload a video of a friend or classmate using your chatbot.

 ## Make the ChatBot your own

 This is Zuckerbot, a seemingly harmless chatbot that attempts to get you to input your personal information.
-The bot was given more of a personality than the original code, with fast changing words that help show emotion.
+The bot was given more of a personality than the original code, with fast changing words that help show emotion and sentience.

 ## Record someone trying out your ChatBot